-For 15 years, college instructor, Robert Walker engaged education majors in discussions and writing assignments about the outstanding qualities of the teachers who impacted their lives.
+For 15 years, college instructor Robert Walker gave his education majors a writing assignment asking them to describe the outstanding qualities of the teachers who impacted their lives.

-He found that the teachers who impacted their students the most also impacted their hearts.
+He discovered that the most common theme among his students’ writings —when recalling the teachers who made the most impact on them—was an emotional connection.
 Can it be that the way to your students’ heads is through their hearts?
 What an encouraging idea!

 We’ve compiled Professor Walker’s adapted summary of his students’ memories of their most effective teachers.
 We can all strive to embody the qualities these students responded so well to.